YeochanYoun119/YouandI/README.md

 - Add markers on a map to see where you have visited with your partner.

 # How to use this source
 Since this app uses Firebase and Google Map, you will need your own google API key.
-Follow the step below.
+Please follow the steps below.

 - Go to YouandI/app/src/main/AndroidManifest.xml
 - Scoll down to meta data part